 As the school expands in size and scope, much thought is given to curricular improvement.
 At the elementary level, math, reading, science, and other areas of the program are regularly reviewed and upgraded to qualitatively increase the learning of the students.

-The school is currently housed in rented facilities, but prays God gives the opportunity to one day buy property and build facilities that will provide a home for Spring Hill Christian for centuries to come.
+The school is currently housed in rented facilities.
 We are planning and praying toward further growth of the school, both in facilities and the scope of the program, as more families become convinced of the necessity and advantages of a classical, Christ-centered education.

 We likewise aim to cultivate these same qualities in our staff and to see them well paid so that they may make a career at Spring Hill Christian.
 We desire them to be professional and diligent in their work, gifted in teaching, loving their students and their subjects.
 We desire they clearly understand classical education, how it works in their classroom and how their work fits into the whole; that they possess a lifelong hunger to learn and grow; and that they have opportunity to be refreshed and renewed.
 We desire to see them coach and nurture new staff and to serve as academic mentors to students.
 We look to see them mature in Christ, growing in the knowledge of God, their own children walking with the Lord.

 We aim to cultivate in our parents a sense of responsibility for the school and to be sure they are well informed about the goals of our classical and Christ-centered approach.
 We desire them to grow with the school, involved in and excited about the journey.
 We aim to help them to follow biblical principles in addressing concerns, to be inclined to hearing both sides of a story before rendering a verdict, and to embrace the Scripture’s injunctions to encourage and stir up one another to love and good works.